apify/actor-page-analyzer/README.md

 }
 ```

-During the act run, it saves output into OUTPUT file, which is either saved in key value store if the act is run through Apify, or in ``kv-store-dev`` folder if act is run localy.
+During the act run, it saves output into OUTPUT file, which is saved in key value store if the act is run through Apify, or in ``kv-store-dev`` folder if act is run localy.

 **OUTPUT**
 ```javascript